Wallingford, Oxfordshire

+Etymology

+The place-name first appears as Wælingford in a Saxon charter of 821, as Welingaford around 891 and as Walingeford in the Domesday Book of 1086.
+A number of etymologies have been proposed and the name has been the subject of debate for centuries.

+Both William Camden and Samuel Lewis state that the modern English name ultimately derives from a preexisting Brythonic name for the site.
+Camden gives this name as "Gual Hen", with Lewis giving "Guallen", with sound changes meaning the word became "Walling" in Old English with the element "ford" being suffixed at a later time.
+If either derivation is correct, the modern English name would mean "ford at the old fortification".
+Eilert Ekwall and John Richard Green derive Wallingford as the ford of "Wealh's or Walhaz people", meaning "Ford of the Welsh people" (British speaking Celts).

 History

 Early history

 Wallingford developed around an important crossing point of the River Thames.
 There is evidence of Roman activity in the area who have left traces of occupation, burials, roads, coins and pottery.
-The place-name 'Wallingford' is first attested in a Saxon charter of 821, where it appears as Wælingford.
-It appears as Welingaford circa 891, and as Walingeford in the Domesday Book of 1086.
-The name means 'the ford of Wealh's people'.

 The Anglo-Saxons built the first settlement.
 Wallingford has been fortified since the Anglo-Saxon period when it was an important fortified borough of Wessex with the right to mint royal coinage.
 It was enclosed with substantial earthworks by King Alfred the Great in the ninth century as part of a network of fortified towns known as burhs, or burghs, to protect Wessex against the Vikings.
 These defences can still be clearly discerned as a group of four roughly square areas around the centre of the town and are well-preserved.
 Wallingford became the chief town of Berkshire and the seat of the county's Ealdorman.

 Medieval period

-During the Norman conquest in 1066, the Anglo-Saxon lord Wigod allowed William the Conqueror's invading armies into Wallingford to rest and to cross the Thames unopposed.
-It is in Wallingford that Stigand the Archbishopric of Canterbury surrendered and submitted to William, thereby all but ending opposition to William's ascent to the throne.
+During the Norman Conquest in 1066, the Anglo-Saxon lord Wigod allowed William the Conqueror's invading armies into Wallingford to rest and to cross the Thames unopposed.
+It was in Wallingford that Stigand the Archbishopric of Canterbury surrendered and submitted to William, thereby all but ending opposition to William's ascent to the throne.
 From Wallingford, William with Stigand and his armies rode east to Berkhamsted, where he received the final surrender from Edgar and the rest of the English leadership before marching on London for his coronation on Christmas Day.
 At that time, the river at Wallingford was the lowest point at which the river could be forded.
 The town subsequently stood in high favour with the Normans as Wallingford Castle was built soon afterward on the orders of William, and became a key strategic centre controlling the Thames crossing and surrounding area.
-The Domesday Book of 1085 lists Wallingford as one of only 18 towns in the kingdom with a population of over 2,000 people.
+The Domesday Book of 1086 lists Wallingford as one of only 18 towns in the kingdom with a population of over 2,000 people.